irisnet/irishub/docs/software/export.md

 ## Description

 IRISnet can export blockchain state and output json format string.
 Save the out json string to a json file and the json file can be used as genesis file of a new blockchain.
 This can be accomplished by command `iris export`.
-If you want to export the state of the historical block height, you need to [reset](app-state-reset.md) the app state to the specified height.
+If you want to export the state of the historical block height, you need to [reset](reset.md) the blockchain state to the specified height.

 ## Usage
 ```
  iris export <flags>
 ```
-### Flags
+## Flags

  | Name，shorthand     | type   | Required | Default  | Description    |
  | ------------------- | -----  | -------- | -------- | -------------- |